kacheryhub/kacheryhub/doc/feeds.md

 While the owner node is the sole author of feed contents, a feed owner can authorize other nodes to submit message to a subfeed via [action tasks](./tasks.md).
 The
 [SortingView](https://github.com/magland/sortingview) electrophysiology
-visualization application uses this approach to allow multiple researchers to collaborate and contribute their analytical actions to a common lab record.
+visualization application uses this approach to allow multiple researchers to collaborate and contribute their curation actions to a common lab record.

-## Applications of Feeds

-Feeds have a very wide variety of possible uses.
-Here are a few examples:

-* SortingView uses feeds to
-synchronize the workspace user interface state between different client machines

-* SortingView also uses feeds to log user curation actions applied to electrophysiological data, providing an audit trail as well as reproducibility

-* *This list is a stub; you can help by expanding it.*